Tag Archives: John Malkovich

 Extremely Wicked, Shockingly Evil and Vile (2019), Lily Collins, Zac Efron

-Ted Bundy, one of America’s most infamous serial killers is very much at the centre of director Joe Berlinger’s film Extremely Wicked, Shockingly Evil and Vile.
-Yet the story is really told from the perspective of Bundy’s longtime girlfriend Elizabeth Kloepfer.
+Ted Bundy, one of America’s most infamous serial killers, is very much at the centre of director Joe Berlinger’s film Extremely Wicked, Shockingly Evil and Vile.
+Yet the story is really told from the perspective of Bundy’s longtime girlfriend, Elizabeth Kloepfer.
 As such, like Kloepfer, we don’t get to be there with Bundy as he commits his shockingly evil crimes (thank goodness!)
-We also don’t get to know any real shocking details about the crimes until the trial towards the end.
-What we do get is a front row seat to watch Bundy some time after he commits a crime and pretends to be as normal and decent as the next guy.
-It’s sad but like a true psychopath, he succeeded at it.
+We also don’t get to know any real shocking details about the crimes until the trial, towards the end.
+What we do get is a front row seat to watch Bundy sometime after he commits a crime and pretends to be as normal and decent as the next guy.
+It’s sad, but like a true psychopath, he succeeded at it.
 A lot.

 Starring Zac Efron, Lily Collins, Jim Parsons and John Malkovich, I watched Extremely Wicked, Shockingly Evil and Vile because of the very interesting subject matter and the new perspective.
 Another reason is to see Efron succeed in a more serious role than he’s taken on in recent years.
 I’m happy to say that he does well.
 I was particularly impressed during the moments he gave the audience a glimpse into the true darkness within his character’s soul.
 His time at the dog’s home is one such example.